Award winning team of deputyship lawyers

 We have one of the largest specialist Court of Protection teams in the country, offering a personal and tailored service that few firms undertaking this work can provide.

-Eddie Fardell and Brian Bacon are highly regarded experts, with many years of experience between them and both regularly receive direct referrals from other solicitors, barristers and professionals.
+We are highly regarded experts, with many years of experience between us and we regularly receive direct referrals from other solicitors, barristers and professionals.

 Our deputyship team provides straightforward, practical advice and have the experience to ensure we secure the best possible outcome for a vulnerable or elderly person who lacks mental capacity.